-- 6. In a many to one relationship, usually the many side is the planning entity class.
-Annotate it with a @PlanningEntity annotation. - For example in employee rostering, the ShiftAssignment class has an @PlanningEntity annotation. - 7.
+- 6. In a many to one relationship, usually the many side is the planning entity class with the planning variable.
+Annotate it with a @PlanningEntity annotation. - For example in employee rostering, the ShiftAssignment class has an @PlanningEntity annotation. - If it's a bi-directional relationship, both sides are a planning entity class, but usually the many side has the planning variable and the one side the shadow variable. - 7.
 The planning entity class should have at least one problem property.
 So a planning entity class cannot consist out of only planning variables (or even an id and only planning variables).
 Remove a surplus @PlanningVariable so it becomes a problem property.
 This heavily decreases the search space size and heavily increases solving efficiency. - For example in employee rostering, the ShiftAssignment class should not annotate both the shift and employee relationship with @PlanningVariable. - When all planning variables are null (which occurs when the planning solution is still uninitialized), a planning entity instance should still be describable to the business people. - So a surrogate ID does not suffice as the required minimum of one problem property. - This way, there is no need to add a hard constraint to assure that two planning entities are different: they are already different due to their problem properties. - In some cases, multiple planning entity instances have the same set of problem properties.
-In such cases, it can be useful to create an extra problem property to distinguish them. - For example in employee rostering, the ShiftAssignment class has besides the problem property Shift also the problem property indexInShift (which is an int). - 8.
-Choose the model in which the number of planning entities is fixed during planning. - For example in employee rostering, it's impossible to know in advance how many shifts each employee will have before Planner solves it (and it can even differ per best solution found).
+In such cases, it can be useful to create an extra problem property to distinguish them. - For example in employee rostering, the ShiftAssignment class has besides the problem property Shift also the problem property indexInShift (which is an int).

+8. Choose the model in which the number of planning entities is fixed during planning.

+For example in employee rostering, it's impossible to know in advance how many shifts each employee will have before Planner solves it (and it can even differ per best solution found).
 On the other hand, the number of employees per shift is known in advance, so it's better to make the Shift relationship a problem property and the Employee relationship a planning variable.